vamsi-janjanam/kortex/README.md

 > hardcoded.

 The seed corpus contains deliberate conflicts (API docs v1 vs. v2 with contradictory authentication methods, rate limits, data retention policies, and SDK support). **Cleaned mode** filters out stale/conflicting chunks — the delta between raw and cleaned is the headline metric.

+Beyond fact retrieval, the harness also scores **business understanding**: *Explains Rationale* (does the answer explain the *why* — the decision/policy behind a fact, not just the fact) and *Conflicts Surfaced* (of the seeded-conflict questions, how many answers explicitly call out the contradiction instead of silently picking a side).

 ### Populating the table